shauryr/academic/content/authors/admin/_index.md

 - Visitors
 ---

-🎓🚀 I am an incoming Computational Scientist at the Research Computing Centre at the University of Chicago 🏫, with a passion for skiing ⛷️ in the winter and playing tennis 🎾 in the summer.
+🎓🚀 I am a Computational Scientist at the Research Computing Centre at the University of Chicago 🏫, with a passion for skiing ⛷️ in the winter and playing tennis 🎾 in the summer.

 I earned my Ph.D. at the [College of Information Sciences and Technology](https://ist.psu.edu/), The Pennsylvania State University, under the guidance of [Prof. C. Lee Giles](https://clgiles.ist.psu.edu/) 🎓✨.
 As a member of [The Intelligent Information Systems Research Laboratory](http://iis.ist.psu.edu/), I contributed extensively to the [CiteSeerX](http://citeseerx.ist.psu.edu/index) [project](http://csxstatic.ist.psu.edu/) 📚🔬.